FAIRE INTERNSHIP

 Key brands don't matter to churning retailers.

-It's extremely hard to predict what brands we think retailers want to continue getting free shipping with.
+It's extremely hard to predict what brands retailers want to continue getting free shipping with.

 Back to the drawing board!